SuperTails/byobc-debugger/README.md

 ```

 Note that if you'd like to use some of the extra opcodes added by the W65C02,
 you will have to build DASM from source instead.
+This is completely optional,
-If you don't know what that means, or are not interested, disregard this paragraph.
+but some of the new instructions can be useful.

 ### 2.2 Building and Deploying